1372 Haremari: Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Haremari measures between 21.96 and 31.17 kilometers in diameter and its surface has an albedo between 0.0303 and 0.146.

 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.1097 and a diameter of 24.18 kilometers based on an absolute magnitude of 11.1.

 Naming

 This minor planet jointly honors all the female staff members of the Astronomical Calculation Institute (Heidelberg University) (Astronomisches Rechen-Institut), commonly known as ARI.
 In often published versions, "Haremari" is a composed name and means "the harem of A.R.I.".

 Alternative version

-According to Ingrid van Houten-Groeneveld, who worked as a young astronomer at Heidelberg, Reinmuth had often been asked by his colleges at ARI to name some of his discoveries after their female friends, as wells as after popular actresses (and not just the female staff at ARI).
+According to Ingrid van Houten-Groeneveld, who worked as a young astronomer at Heidelberg, Reinmuth had often been asked by his colleges at ARI to name some of his discoveries after their female friends, as well as after popular actresses (and not just the female staff at ARI).
 He then compiled all these proposals to the name "Haremari".
 However, as Groeneveld recorded, "Reinmuth did not want to publish the original meaning and he, therefore, devised the interpretation of the first sentence in 1948".